Honey Monster Puffs

-Honey Monster Puffs are a honey-flavoured breakfast cereal made from sugar-coated wheat sold in the United Kingdom.
+Honey Monster Puffs is a breakfast cereal manufactured in the United Kingdom from puffed wheat sweetened with sugar and honey, fortified with vitamins and iron.
 The cereal was originally sold as Sugar Puffs, but was re-branded in 2014.
-It was labeled as Honey Monster Sugar Puffs for a time.
+It was labelled as Honey Monster Sugar Puffs for a time.
 The cereal is known for its Honey Monster mascot, a large, hairy, yellow creature introduced in 1976.
+Cereals using the Honey Monster brand are currently being distributed by the Quaker Oats Company in Central America and Puerto Rico.

 History

-Sugar Puffs were first launched in 1957, with Jeremy the Bear.
-They were invented by William Halliday Davies (1919–2009), production manager at the Quaker Oats mill in Southall.
+Sugar Puffs were first launched in 1957, with Jeremy the Bear the cereal's promotional character.
+Jeremy was a live European female brown bear.
+The cereal was invented by William Halliday Davies (1919–2009), production manager at the Quaker Oats mill in Southall.
 For many years they were made by the Quaker Oats Company, but in 2006 they were sold to Big Bear t/a Honey Monster Foods, based in Leicester.

 In 2014, along with the name change from Sugar Puffs to Honey Monster Puffs, the cereal's recipe was changed to have 8% less sugar and 20% more honey, so that the total sugar content is now 29% by mass, and the honey content has increased from 3% to 3.6%.

-In 2016, food manufacturer Brecks Company took over production of Honey Monster Puffs under licence.
+In 2016, food manufacturer Brecks Company based near Selby, North Yorkshire took over production of Honey Monster Puffs under licence from Raisio Group.

-In 2020, Honey Monster won the Lausanne Index Prize - Silver Award.
+In 2020, Honey Monster won the Lausanne Index Prize – Silver Award.